feiyoung/FAST_Analysis/README.md

-# ProFAST: a fast and efficient spatially aware factor analysis for multi-section spatial transcriptomics data
+# FAST: a fast and efficient spatially aware factor analysis for multi-section spatial transcriptomics data

 ## Simulation
 The simulated dataset examples were in ./Simulation/simulated_datasets folder.